greco-project/pvcompare/docs/pv_feedin.rst

 EQE curves of our model.
 Temperature dependencies are covered by a temperature coefficient for each sub cell.
 The dependence of AOI is taken into account by `SMARTS <https://www.nrel.gov/grid/solar-resource/smarts.html>`_.
+The functions for the following calculations can be found here :ref:`psi`.

 .. figure:: ./images/schema_modell.jpg
     :width: 100%